AndreasChristensen89/resto-booking-system/README.md

 2. personal details form

 FORM NOTES
-Cannot add an object to a m2m field while creating an instance.
+Right now I cannot add the three hours to booking_start, as it is presented in a string form.

 Bugs to fix:
 - It's possible to create reservations with identical content.
 However, this makes it impossible to open the details.
 Console displays: MultipleObjectsReturned at /reservations/lollol/